Thinking of Starting a New Business in B.C?

 • advise you on what employees to hire, and depending on the type of business, whether to offer them stock options.
 Counsel can help you draft these contracts and guide you through the stock option process.

 These and other more complex concepts are crucial to ensuring your business begins well and remains successful.
+Our experienced business lawyers can help you start it right.
+Call us at 250-381-4040.

 Share This